 Your Apps Images.

 You can have several apps (or Tabs as they used to call them) along the bottom of your cover photo.
 Things like Map, Likes, Photos, etc are built in, but if you want to get creative and add your own you may want to also add your own image in there (not the stock, plain image that comes with each app).
-Make sure you build the image to fit 111 x 64 pixels to look proper. (ps I will cover Apps/Tabs in another post, how-to etc.)
+Make sure you build the image to fit 111 x 64 pixels to look where to buy diclofenac gel proper. (ps I will cover Apps/Tabs in another post, how-to etc.)

 Your main newsfeed images are optimized at 403 x 403 pixels.
 Anything bigger or smaller and Facebook automatically resized them, which could lead to blurry images in the feed or even worse, text or photos that are cut off in the resize and just don’t look right in the newsfeed.